-This is the third qualification in a series and forms the main competence for learners who want to be recognised as a paint shop foreman or supervisor.
-This qualification focuses on developing skills and knowledge necessary to be successful in such a career and can be built on to develop skills at NQF Level 5 in managing people.
+This is the third qualification in a series and forms the main competence for learners who want to be recognised as a skilled artisan in the field of automotive body repair.
+This qualification focuses on developing skills and knowledge necessary to be successful in such a career and can be built on to develop skills at NQF Level 5 in managing people to become a workshop foreman.
 It also provides learners who have gained relevant experience in the workplace with an opportunity to obtain credits through an RPL process.